How to Support Your Quitter

 • Ask if there is anything else you can do to help.

-• Suggest they check out Smokefree’s QuitGuide to keep track of when they slip and be aware of the things or places that are making quitting difficult.
+• Help them keep track of when they slip and be aware of the situations and places that are making quitting difficult.

 Here are some ways you could respond to a slip: